Skip to contents

 #> [1] "2017-05-04 17:00:00 CDT"

-The package also includes a data.frame named stations that includes the latitude and longitude of all pollution measuring stations.
+The package also includes a data frame named stations, which provides the latitude and longitude of all pollution monitoring stations.

 station_code station_name lon lat altitude comment station_id